 Reader, there are a few times in every writer's career where he feels morally compelled to go out of their way to draw your eyes to a bit of news.
-Today is one of those times, because I found this officially licensed 17.5-foot tall inflatable Fortnite bus Halloween decoration.
+Today is one of those times because I found this officially licensed 17.5-foot tall inflatable Fortnite bus Halloween decoration is one of the best Fortnite toys we could find.

-This big heckin' chonker comes straight from Halloween Spirit, a recognizable brand you've probably seen pop up at your local mall during the holiday season.
-Originally, this inflatable lawn ornament was listed at $499, but is now available for $349 either through Amazon or directly through Spirit Halloween.
+This big heckin' chonker is now available for $349 through Amazon.
 Order fast, though.
 This isn't exactly small enough to get Amazon's two-day shipping.
-We don't recommend leaping out of it.
+We don't recommend leaping out of it but be sure to always thank your bus driver.

 The best place to get Fortnite Halloween costumes

-We’ve found that Spirit Halloween is arguably the best place to find a Fortnite Halloween costume for a variety of ages.
+We’ve found that Spirit Halloween is arguably the best place to find the best Fortnite costumes for a variety of ages.
 They’ve got boy, girl, teen, and adult variants available, although things definitely trend towards kids.
-If you want an adult outfit, you might have to click over a page or two as well.
+Amazon has a good selection of Fortnite costumes for boys and Fortnite swag to compliment your costume.
+If you want an adult outfit, you might have to click over a page or two as well on the store site.
+We've also seen Walmart Fortnite costumes have some pretty good sales throughout October.

 DJ Yonder Costume

-SpiritHalloween also has a pretty wide selection of pickaxes/harvesting tools for you to choose from if you want to round out your costume.
-Everything from the basic pickaxe, the Patty Whacker spatula, all the way to this monstrosity.
+Amazon also has a pretty wide selection of pickaxes/harvesting tools for you to choose from if you want to round out your costume.
+Everything from the unicorn pickaxe, the Patty Whacker spatula, all the way to this monstrosity.
 If you really, really want to go all-out, you can buy a Boogie Grenade, an Impulse Grenade, a Port-a-Fort, or a pumpkin rocket launcher.
 All of them light up and make sounds.
-Maybe just don’t shoot someone in the eye with an entire fruit.
+Just please don't give the cops an excuse to arrest a Daft Punk Llama.

 One of the sneaky-clever things about Fortnite is that it leaves out standard character customization options.
 If you don't buy any of Fortnite's costumes you don't even get to choose your character's sex and will be randomly assigned one.
 In one match you're a short-haired lady, next you're a bearded dude and there's nothing you can do about it—except spend some V-bucks on cosmetics or a battle pass for the newest Fortnite season.

 They're nice cosmetics.
 Fortnite's costumes are characters, some of them referencing pop culture and others just evocative looks.
 It's hard not to browse the store and think, "Yes, I would like to look like a goth ninja/Christmas elf/murderous pink bear/hamburger."
-The popularity of the best Fortnite costumes carries over into real life, where this game about dressing up (and shooting people, I suppose) has inspired cosplayers to make those outfits real.
+The popularity of the best Fortnite costumes carries over into real life, where this game about dressing up (and shooting people, I suppose) has inspired cosplayers to make those outfits real and gave us some of the best Fortnite cosplay.

 For a while Rust Lords like cosplayer Deacon Marshall here were everywhere.
 The outfit was easy enough to earn they became common as muck.
 But, whether because of their infamy or because enough time has passed, Rust Lords are less common these days and less contemptible too.
 Which is nice, because with the red jacket and closed helmet Rust Lord's an obvious reference to Star Lord, which makes it a super appropriate outfit for both dancing and failing to defeat Thanos in.